-The UK Government has permanently extended free school meal eligibility to all the children of migrants who live in households with no recourse to public funds (NRPF).
+The UK Government has permanently extended free school meal eligibility to all the children of migrants who live in households with no recourse to public funds.

-Government guidance – released recently – explains who these groups are and how schools can verify their eligibility for FSMs.
+Recently released Government guidance, explains who these groups are and how schools can verify their eligibility for free school meals (FSMs).

 The move means that the children of the following groups will be now be permanently eligible for FSMs: